 - Enter the field name in the Search bar or you may scroll down and select the required field.

-- Based on your object selection, you will see all of the fields and lookup fields associated with that object.
+- Based on the selection of your object, you will see all of the fields and lookup fields associated with that object.

 - You can add a maximum of 10 fields to 'Show Me', if there is a 'By' field.

 Lookup Fields: A lookup relationship is used to combine the fields from multiple objects based on a common field.
-For instance, if you want to build a report on the Activity Timeline object to contain the ARR of the company, click + on GS Company Id and select the ARR.
+For instance, if you want to build a report on Activity Timeline object to contain the author's email, clicking + on Author Id and selecting his email will bring author’s email.

-Here, the objects Activity Timeline and Company are joined via the GS Company Id field which looks up to Company.
+Here, the objects Activity timeline and User are joined via the Author Id field which looks up to User.

 Details of Self-look up fields: You can also add the details of the Self-look up fields, while building reports.
 For instance, when you build a report on User object, you will be able to add the Manager details by using the expandable fields (by clicking +).
 Similarly, when you build a report on Company object, you will be able to add the Parent Company details to the report.

 Company and User objects have the standard self-lookup to Parent Company and Manager respectively.
 But, you can also create custom self-look up fields.
-Refer to Gainsight Data Management article for information on how to create lookup fields.
+For information on how to create lookup fields, refer to Gainsight Data Management article.

 Note: Under expanded Self-look up, you cannot see additional lookups.
 Currently, only 1 level of self lookup is supported.

 Click the Settings/Gear icon next to the field label to update Field Display Name, Aggregation, Decimal places and Column calculations.
-For more information on Aggregation and Column calculations, refer to Report Settings and Advanced Options article.
+For more information on Aggregation and Column calculations, refer Report Settings and Advanced Options.

 For the dimension type fields added to Show Me, you will see an additional option called Enable Row Grouping.
-Row Grouping in Reporting allows you to visually group the rows/records in a report by a dimension type field without aggregating all of the other fields.
-For more information, refer Row Grouping.
+Row Grouping in Reporting allows you to visually group the rows/records in a report by a dimension type field without aggregating all the other fields.
+For more information on how to configure Row Grouping, refer Row Grouping.